Camping at Woodfordia

 - Please keep your site neat and tidy and dispose of your rubbish in the bins provided and recycle where possible.

-- You are welcome to bring your own food and cooking equipment to the festival site but fires are not permitted.
-There is a camp kitchen serving breakfast, lunch and dinner.
-Packages are available here, or you can pay as you go.
+You are welcome to bring your own food and cooking equipment to the festival site but fires are not permitted.
+There is a camp kitchen serving breakfast, lunch and dinner, pay as you go.

 Water is always a precious commodity at Woodfordia as we are not connected to the main supply.
 We would appreciate it if all patrons could help us in conserving water by limiting themselves to one short shower per day and check that taps are not left running or dripping.
 All tap water on site is drinkable but for conservation and your own convenience please bring all the drinking water you’ll need with you from home.